Saabuh/Prototype-T/README.md

 Protoype S

-Initial prototype for a ROTMG-like boss simulator
+Initial prototype for a ROTMG-like boss simulata